rabbitmq/rabbitmq-website/client-libraries/amqp-client-libraries.md

 * Another consumer gets the message and executes the database operation again.

 It is difficult to completely avoid duplicate messages, this is why processing should be idempotent.
+The consumer API provides a way to avoid duplicate messages when a consumer gets closed.
-The consumer API allows nevertheless to pause the delivery of messages, get the number of unsettled messages to make sure it reaches 0 at some point, and then close the consumer.
+It consists in pausing the delivery of messages, getting the number of unsettled messages to make sure it reaches 0 at some point, and then closing the consumer.
 This ensures the consumer has finally quiesced and all the received messages have been processed.

 Here is an example of a consumer graceful shutdown: